Tips for managing forage intake in overweight horses & ponies

 Counting droppings can be a useful way of monitoring forage intake, especially if your horse has access to grazing and/ or you don’t know how much he weighs.
-If he your horse overweight, aim to reduce the number of droppings by a third initially and never by more than half.
+If your horse is overweight, aim to reduce the number of droppings by a third initially and never by more than half.

 For specific advice on managing your horse's forage intake contact the Care-Line.